 - New Visualizations of Helpful Information

 - View the time course of publishing and collaborations (e.g. assess whether someone is an expert because of a classic paper written a decade ago or because of recent contributions; identify recent versus long-past co-authors).
-Each individual's publishing timeline appears above the list of relevant publications.
+To view, click the Timeline link above an individual's list of publications.

 - Explore Networks Associated with an Expert (right column on each profile)